Venice's Poveglia Island was a quarantine center and mass grave for victims of bubonic plague, earning it the nickname the "Island of Ghosts."

 In the Venetian lagoon sits Poveglia Island, a small, unpopulated landmass cut down the middle by a canal.
-For all its unassuming appearance, however, it has a dark history and is said to be one of the most haunted places in Europe, a continent saturated with ghosts from its 3,000 years of recorded history.
+For all its unassuming appearance, however, it has a dark history and is said to be one of the most haunted places in Europe, a continent saturated with tales of ghosts and the paranormal.

 The small island, just 17 acres, housed over 160,000 plague victims through the centuries and officials did more than just quarantine the sick and soon to die.
 They burned the corpses to stop the spread of the disease and it is said that human ash from these cremations make up more than 50 percent of the island’s soil, even centuries later.
 It sounds like Hell, just in Northern Italy.